l1legend/Reading-List-App/README.md

 images for the books cover.
 JSON Server is implemented to quickly create a RESTful API.
 This is to simulates functionality of a genuine API and database, while circumventing the necessity for a conventional backend server or intricate database configuration.
-This collections of technology allow for data persistence and further research for Engineers into API development with modern web development frameworks.
+This collections of technology allow for data persistence and further research for Engineering API developmeet with modern web development frameworks.

 Node Setup Steps:
 1. Install Node for Windows or Mac.